-At first only Diya and Frida lived together at LLA, but Line and Andi had built their enclosure alongside of Demira's with the hope that the 3 would like each other and eventually be socialized.
+At first only Diya and Frieda lived together at LLA, but Line and Andi had built the 2 enclosures alongside of one another, with the hope that the 3 would like each other, and eventually be socialized.
 It is a terrible thing to have a lion living a solitary life in captivity.

-The interest from Demira was instant, all she wanted was to get to Diya and Frida, but we were worried that the two younger girls were possibly too much younger.
-However, within the 3rd week with us, we watched as Frida most definitely and Diya, to a slightly lesser degree, became more and more dominant and confident whilst the opposite was happening to Demira.
+The interest from Demira was instant, all she wanted was to get to Diya and Frieda.
+We were worried, however, that the two younger girls were, possibly, too much younger.
+Within the 3rd week with us, we watched as Frieda (most definitely) and Diya (to a slightly lesser degree), became more and more dominant and confident whilst the opposite was happening to Demira.
 She was hiding more, looking depressed and even becoming skittish.
-We decided the window of opportunity to socialize them whilst all on approximately the same level of confidence might be closing and so we quickly opened the gates between them.
+We decided the window of opportunity to socialize them (whilst all on approximately the same level of confidence), might be closing; and so, we quickly opened the gates between them.
 The meeting was a success and the three took to each other within the day.

 It took a whole lot of time and money to build the enclosures in which to give these Ukrainian lions forever homes at LLA.